dqops/dqo/docs/checks/column/pii/contains-usa-phone-percent.md

 **Check description**

 Verifies that the percentage of rows that contains a USA phone number in a column does not exceed the maximum accepted percentage.
-Stores the most recent row count for each month when the data quality check was evaluated.
+Stores the most recent check result for each month when the data quality check was evaluated.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|